the-jake-z/WordSearch/README.md

 The program first reads in the puzzle, then the dictionary of words.
 As it reads in the dictionary of words, it builds a prefix tree.
 Each node represents a letter in a word.
-For example, if you had the words cat, cats, call, and carry you'd have a tree rooted at C that looks like this:
+For example, if you had the words cat, cats, call, and carry you'd have a tree rooted at `c` that looks like this:

 ```
              c